manuGil/online-core/docs/source/radiometric-ops.rst

 Choosing Min and Max values
 ***************************

-To choose the *min* and *max* values for a contrast stretch, the user have to consider which areas of an image are of interest, or which types of land cover are relevant for certain purposes.
+To choose the *min* and *max* values for a contrast stretch, the user has to consider which areas of an image are of interest, or which types of land cover are relevant for certain purposes.
 To help this choice, we built a model which you can to extract the local statistics for an area of interest.
-In this section you will experiment with such model.
+In this section, you will experiment with such a model.

 Task 5.7
-   To use the model you first have to import it to QGIS.
+   To use the model, you first have to import it to QGIS.
 In the **Processing Toolbox**, click on the *Model icon* and select **Add Model to Toolbox**.
 Select the model ``Raster_Statistics_By_Extent.model3`` that is included with the dataset.
 Click Open.
 The model will be imported and shown in the *Models section*.

    .. figure:: _static/img/task-add-model.png
       :alt: add model